software-mansion/react-native-gesture-handler/docs/docs/state.md

 The section below describes all possible handler states:

 ### UNDETERMINED
-This is the initial state of each handler.
-It can be found before gestures have occurred and after they've completed.
+This is the initial state of each handler and it goes into this state after it's done recognizing a gesture.

 ### FAILED
 A handler received some touches but for some reason didn't recognize them.
 For example, if a finger travels more distance than a defined `maxDist` property allows, then the handler won't become active but will fail instead.
 Afterwards, it's state will be reset to `UNDETERMINED`.